opensvc/docs.opensvc.com/source/agent.daemon.listener.rst

 Requests Validation
 -------------------

-A request message must be AES256-encrypted using the ``cluster.secret``.
+A request message must be AES256-encrypted using the :kw:`cluster.secret`.
 The sender nodename and encryption salt are sent unencrypted.

-* The sender nodename is verified to be in the ``cluster.nodes`` (expect for join requests)
+* The sender nodename is verified to be in the :kw:`cluster.nodes` (expect for join requests)
-* The encrypted data must pass decryption using the received salt and ``cluster.secret``
+* The encrypted data must pass decryption using the received salt and :kw:`cluster.secret`

 A node sending 5 consecutive invalid messages is blacklisted, and its future messages will be dropped before decryption.